 Note: There shall be nine questions in all.
-The first question is compulsory and contains eight short answer type questions of equal marks.
+The first question is compulsory and contains Seven short answer type questions of equal marks.
 The students are required to attempt one question from each unit.
 All questions carry equal marks.

-- (a) Social Welfare Administration: Meaning, Nature, Scope and Principles - (b) Methods of Social Administration: Community- Organisation, Scope, Principles & Task of Social Welfare Administration: - (c) Social Control: Meaning, Need, & Purpose - (d) Social Security and Social Development and Social Justice
+- (a) Social Welfare Administration: Meaning, Nature, Scope and Principles - (b) Methods of Social Administration - (c) Social Control: Meaning, Need and Objectives - (d) Social Security and Social Development and Social Justice